yuzibo/Unmatched-Debian-image/README.md

 # Update

+Now you can use [mkimg-unmatched-debian.sh](./scripts/mkimg-unmatched-debian.sh) to generate one rootfs for nvme, more defail please see [README](./scripts/README.md)

+2024/08/28

 Now some changes from Debian lead to the image for Unmatched [pre-built](https://wiki.debian.org/InstallingDebianOn/SiFive/%20HiFiveUnmatched#Preparing_disk_image) does not work.

 You can download the refreshed image for nvme from my personally [site](http://vimer.7766.org:63015/images/Unmatched-debian/)